 acute symptoms

-1. knee pain: The most common symptom of a PCL tear is pain felt deep in the knee.
-The pain can be intense, especially immediately after the injury.
+- Knee pain: The most common symptom of a PCL rupture is deep-seated pain in the knee.
+The pain can be particularly severe immediately after the injury.

-3. sense of instability: Your knees may feel unstable.
-This is especially common when going down stairs or doing activities that put stress on the knees.
+- Instability: I sometimes feel like my knees are unstable.
+This is especially noticeable when going down stairs or performing movements that put stress on my knees.

 chronic symptoms

-2. limited range of motion: The range of motion of the knee may be limited.
-You may have difficulty fully extending or bending your knee.
+- Limited range of motion: The range of motion in the knee may be limited.
+It may become difficult to fully extend or bend the knee.

-3. muscle weakness: The muscles around the knee may become weak, which can lead to further instability of the knee.
+- Muscle weakness: The muscles around the knee may weaken, which can lead to further knee instability.

 Causes of posterior cruciate ligament rupture